Courses Offered by Theatre and Dance

 Prerequisite: permission of department head.

 Acting, stagecraft, costuming and associated work in the Tent Theatre or other specified theatre production.
-May be taught concurrently with THE 694.
-Cannot receive credit for both THE 595 and THE 694.

 Credit hoursLecture contact hoursLab contact hoursTypically offered